Making Women Count - Not Just Counting Women: Assessing Women's Inclusion and Influence on Peace Negotiations

 Fresh Insights on the Quantity and Quality of Women’s Inclusion in Peace Processes

-This Briefing Note presents the results of an experts’ discussion convened in January 2015 by the CMI and the Graduate Institute Geneva with support from the Finnish Ministry for Foreign Affairs.
+This Policy Brief presents the results of an experts’ discussion convened in January 2015 by the CMI and the Graduate Institute Geneva with support from the Finnish Ministry for Foreign Affairs.